evanshortiss/evanshortiss.github.io/_posts/2018-02-15-ts-on-openshift.markdown

-If you're not familiar with OpenShift then a quick TLDR; summary is that it can be thought of as a PaaS based on Kubernetes and Docker technologies that enables application developers and enterprises to easily deploy and scale modern application architectures.
+If you're not familiar with OpenShift then a quick TLDR; summary is that it can be thought of as a PaaS based on Kubernetes and Linux Container technologies that enables application developers and enterprises to easily deploy and scale modern application architectures.
 You should check out the [OpenShift website](https://www.openshift.com/) if you'd like to know more.

 This post is aimed at application developers and covers the concepts of using OpenShift from that perspective.
-If you're looking for a deeper dive into OpenShift's architecture and the Docker and Kubernetes technologies this isn't the blogpost you're looking for.
+If you're looking for a deeper dive into OpenShift's architecture and containers and Kubernetes technologies this isn't the blogpost you're looking for.

 ![Not the post you're looking for](https://media.giphy.com/media/3o84sF21zQYacFcl68/giphy.gif)

 Here you'll find a guide and high-level explanation that will get you kickstarted on your journey to using these technologies to deploy awesome applications using containers.
-Basic knowledge of Docker and containers will be helpful in following along, but isn't essential.
+Basic knowledge of containers, specifically Docker, will be helpful in following along, but isn't essential.

 ## Sample Code
-For the purpose of this blogpost we're going to use [this code on GitHub](https://github.com/evanshortiss/openshift-typescript-example), so go ahead and fork it to your own GitHub account to before going any further.
+For the purpose of this blogpost we're going to use [this code on GitHub](https://github.com/evanshortiss/openshift-typescript-example), so go ahead and fork it to your own GitHub account before going any further.
 We'll come back to it in subsequent sections of this post.